 The beach is always an ideal place to escape from the hustle and bustle of work life.
 Lucky for you, Vietnam has over 3000 kilometres of coastline, making it into the top 10 Asian countries with the longest coastlines.
 Perhaps you are looking for a city beach with fun nightlife, hoping for pristine beaches in a remote location, or simply looking to laze at beach resorts, Vietnam has got you covered.

-Beautiful Beaches in Southern Vietnam
+Dreamy Beaches in Southern Vietnam

 1. Vung Tau/ Ho Tram